The Eye

 How is our eye similar to the camera obscura?

-Openings that change size to let in more or less light: smaller opening = clearer and dimmer image/larger opening = blurrier and brighter image
+The iris controls the size of the pupil to let in more or less light: Smaller opening = clearer and dimmer image; Larger opening = blurrier and brighter image

 300